Single- vs. Dual-Policy Reinforcement Learning for Dynamic Bike Rebalancing: RL Policies for DBRP

-In this section, we delineate the methodology employed to train a Deep Q-Network to derive an optimal policy for dynamic rebalancing.
-We present the principles of Q-learning, elucidate the mechanisms of policy evaluation, and then elaborate on the structure of the DQN.

-Q-learning is a value-based off-policy \gls{td} \gls{rl} method.
-In the realm of value-based RL, the central objective is to learn a value function that predicts the expected return of taking a specific action in a particular state, guiding the agent towards the most rewarding outcomes.
-Specifically, with a Q-value function, $Q(\bm{S},\bm{a})$ indicates the return after taking an action $\bm{a}$ in a given state $\bm{S}$, and a greedy policy $\pi^*$ that maximizes reward can be obtained from Equation \eqref{oaf_ac}.
+Q-learning is a value-based, off-policy Temporal-Difference (TD) RL method.
+The goal is to learn a function that estimates the expected return of taking a particular action in a given state, guiding the agent toward the most rewarding outcomes.
+With a learned Q-value function, a greedy policy $\pi^*$ that maximizes long-term reward can be derived from Equation \eqref{oaf_ac}.
 The optimal Q-function obeys the following Bellman equation \citep{bellman1957markovian}: